Per Aspera Ad Astra (1981 film): Plot

 The Astra encounters Neeya's ship, identified by the Deesan diplomats as the Gaya.
 A transmitter for the neuro-command system has been left on, forcing Neeya to teleport aboard without a spacesuit.
 She manages to disable the signal before passing out, and is rescued by Stepan.
 One of the diplomats, Rakan, explains that the Gaya was the last ship to leave Dessa.
 Aboard was Professor Glan, who was building an army of clones and awaiting a signal from rebel forces on the planet that the time was right to return and take over.

 The Astra reaches Dessa to find a planet that has been stripped of all minerals, leaving the air and water poisoned.
 Life on the surface is only possible due to Turanchoks, who runs a gas mask factory out of Glan's former Institute.
 Turanchoks is unhappy with the presence of the Earth ship, which has the power to clean up the mess and put him out of business.
 After the humans successfully test a way to clean the air, he poisons the only remaining water supply and blames it on them, inciting a riot.
 Due to Neeya's intervention, the plan is not wholly successful.

 Turanchoks activates one of Glan's control devices and uses it to force Neeya to place a bomb on the Astra.
 Rakan attempts to stop him, but is stabbed by one of Turanchoks' agents.
 Near death, Rakan crawls off and releases Glan's last and most deadly experiment, a blob-like mass which begins killing everyone in the lab, including Turanchoks.
 Outside, Ivanova attempts to take the bomb from Neeya, but is shot by Turanchoks' agent.
 The shock of her death breaks the control's effect on Neeya.
 Neeya's powers, aided by the remaining crew of the Astra and the ship's robot, defeat the monster.
 The Astra leaves for home, leaving Neeya behind on a mended planet.

 Variant cuts

-A heavily-edited English-dubbed version, and entitled Humanoid Woman was featured on an 11th episode of Mystery Science Theater 3000.
+A heavily-edited English-dubbed version titled Humanoid Woman was featured in the 11th episode of Mystery Science Theater 3000 during the KTMA era of the show.
 This version had nearly an hour of footage removed.

 On December 27, 2001, a new restoration directed by Nikolai Viktorov, son of the original film's director, was released as the 20th anniversary edition.
 The release featured revised special effects by the Paradox company and an all-new soundtrack in Dolby Digital.
-This incarnation was cut by 25 minutes in order to speed up plot dynamics and to excise Soviet ideological context.
+This incarnation was cut by 25 minutes in order to speed up plot development and to excise Soviet ideological context.